xso4/vndb-mirror/data/api-kana.md

 :   String, possibly null, may contain [formatting codes](https://vndb.org/d9#4).

 screenshots
-:   Array of objects, possibly empty. *TODO: objects don't include release info yet.*
+:   Array of objects, possibly empty.

 screenshots.\*
 :   The above `image.*` fields are also available for screenshots.